kellykochanski/rescal-snow/docs/modify_cellspace.md

 The CellSpace class cannot make a cell space, it needs to either read in a cell space from a `.csp` or `.csp.gz` file, or it can be given a python bytearray.

-First, lets make a .csp file using genesis.
+First, let's make a `.csp` file using genesis.
 We'll use one of the example parameter files `snow_cone.par`.

 ```bash